KAR-NG/Loan-EDA-and-Machine-Learning-Prediction/loan.md

 #### 7.5.1 Decision Tree Model

 A decision tree model is built.
-It is a popular non-parametric method that can handle missing data (though I have handled them) amd immune to multicollinearity and outliers.
+It is a popular non-parametric algorithm that can handle missing data (though I have handled them), and is immune to multicollinearity and outliers.
 It is a method usually built for quick understanding of the variables and their effects on the outcome.

-Decision tree continuously split the data into 2 and repeatedly until maximum homogeneity within the new parts are achieved.
-The entire structure is like a upside-down tree with most important variables being located at the top, and each split there are decision rules to help making classification.
+Decision tree continuously splits the data into 2 and repeatedly until maximum homogeneity within the new parts are achieved.
+The entire structure is like a upside-down tree with most important variables being located at the top, and there are decision rules in each split to help making classification.

 **Model building**